 If you don’t want to do that, consider leaving the park for less pricey dining options.
 You may re-enter the parking with a valid parking stub during the same day of your visit.

-The Lego sets are so tempting, but resist the urge to give in to your child’s pleas.
+The LEGO sets are so tempting, but resist the urge to give in to your child’s pleas.
 You’ll find the merchandise at cheaper prices outside the park.
 Remember the Minifigure trades?
 Those are our favorite souvenirs.

 We mention above working the park from back to front, but here are a few additional tips to avoid the lines and maximize the time you have at the park.